-This lesson will help your students create a lasting connection to a concept of Stop and Think by introducing it in a fun and unique way.
+This activity, unlike other impulse control worksheets, will help your students create a lasting connection to the concept of Stop and Think by introducing it in a fun and unique way.

 I tried every catchy phrase I could find to teach them to use less – “Dot, dot, not a lot,” or “a little dab will do” – but I’d still end up with sopping wet pieces of construction paper.